juandazapata/juandazapata.github.com/_posts/2011-11-27-ui-fundamentals-for-programmers.md

 ## Disclaimer
 I consider myself a _noob_ in this field.
 The content of the talk is mostly based on my personal experience.
-I'm very lucky to have a [brother](http://twitter.com/elrichardini "El Richardini") who happens to be a graphic designer, so a lot of this content is also based on his experiences as well.
+I'm very lucky to have a [brother](http://twitter.com/elrichardini "El Richardini"){:rel="nofollow"}{:target="_blank"}
+who happens to be a graphic designer, so a lot of this content is also based on his experiences as well.

 <!--more-->